-Different types of crypto wallets: Cold vs Hot storage
+Different types of crypto wallets: Cold vs hot storage

-When it comes to crypto wallets, there are countless specific solutions on offer, but more or less all fall into two main categories: hot or cold.
+When it comes to crypto wallets, there are countless specific solutions on offer, but more or less all of them fall into two main categories: hot or cold.
 Hot storage media are entirely online and include a wide range of individual wallet types.
 They are generally considered more user-friendly and accessible than their cold alternatives, but this comes with an elevated security risk.
-Cold wallets, on the other hand, are completely offline and – while a bit tricky to get to grips with – there’s no safer way to store large amounts of crypto.
+Cold wallets, on the other hand, are offline and — while a bit tricky to get to grips with — there's no safer way to store large amounts of crypto.

 StormGain is one such provider that integrates its wallet storage into its trading app, which is available for both iOS and Android.
-With StormGain, you can hold up to 6 of the biggest cryptocurrencies around using your personal, in-terminal wallets.
+With StormGain, you can hold up to 6 of the biggest cryptocurrencies around using your personal, in-platform wallets.
 StormGain supports Bitcoin, Bitcoin Cash, Ethereum, Ripple, Litecoin and Tether, enabling you to keep your entire crypto portfolio all in one place.

 This is probably the most popular cold storage medium in use.
 Hardware wallets come in various shapes and sizes, but their users usually look for small, portable devices that are, of course, durable.
-The two biggest brands on the market are Ledger and Trezor, with both these brands featuring in most top hardware wallet rankings.
+The two biggest brands on the market are Ledger and Trezor, both featuring in most top hardware wallet rankings.
 The image below shows just how compact these devices have become in recent years: